MLflow

 Databricks now allows creating Unity Catalog domains for business users, running JAR tasks on serverless compute, and federating OneLake data directly into Databricks.
 The platform also introduces in-workspace Python unit testing, new data connectors like HubSpot and TikTok Ads, and scoped personal access tokens for enhanced security.

 This release adds a "try-it" page for Gateway usage examples and filters gateway experiments from the experiment list in the UI.
-It also fixes numerous UI issues, artifact download problems, and tracing errors, including issues with model copying across workspaces and artifact access permissions.
+It also fixes numerous UI issues, artifact download problems, and tracing errors, including issues with model copying across workspaces.

 Agent Trace Evaluation with TruLens Scorers in MLflow